A Beginner’s Guide to Google Search Console (Old Version)

 Here you can upload and submit sitemaps and check if Google can see it.

-You can see how much of your content that you have submitted and how much of that has been indexed.
+You can see how much content you have submitted.
+Then how much of that has been indexed.

 You can use tools online to create a sitemap by inputting your URL and how frequently you want your sitemap updated.